REASON-6G/mATRIC-master/README.md

 ## License

-Licensed under the terms of the MIT license.
+Licensed under the terms of the BSD 3-Clause License